aerogear/aerogear-android-core/README.md

 ## Building

-Please take a look of the [step by step on our website](http://aerogear.org/docs/guides/aerogear-android/how-to-build-aerogear-android/)
+Please take a look at the [step by step on our website](http://aerogear.org/docs/guides/aerogear-android/how-to-build-aerogear-android/)

 ## Usage